tedthepraimortis/Hideous-MiscMons/README.md

 ### Current Feature Plans

 - Improve on the unique identity of these enemies.
-- Make the greely use Slug rounds, ideally in a Slug-Buck-Buck-Buck pattern every time.
-- Get unique sprites for the PD-42 and UMP zombies.
+- Get unique sprites for all of the enemies.
 - Make a public release.
 Idiot.
+- Give all of the enemies sounds unique to them.

 ## Credits